codetwiddler/non-code-things/Readme.md

 * I started doing this because I like it, I will not lose that passion!
 * Slow down.
 Focus on understanding how things work, instead of desperately scrambling to get them barely functional.
 * Avoidance lets me off the hook in an emotional short-term but doesn’t fix problems.
 The problems I ignore only compound and get worse.
 I lean into my problems and chew them up if only a tiny bite at a time.
+* Do not make decisions based on random thoughts and conjecture alone.
 * life will not be optimal, but I can try to design myself into a better one.
 * Sometimes, the grass is greener because it's being fertilized by a river of shit.
 * There are no excuses for allowing bitterness.